Van Lint-MacWilliams' conjecture and maximum cliques in Cayley graphs over finite fields: Maximal cliques in generalized Paley graphs and Peisert graphs

 Recall that our strategy to classify maximum cliques is the following: first show that every maximum clique has a subspace structure, and then apply character sum estimates over a subspace to show a maximum clique must be a subfield.
 In this section, we employ a similar idea to study maximal cliques.
 Assuming that a given clique is not maximal, if we can extend the clique and construct a maximal clique with a subspace structure, then it is possible that we can apply character sum estimates to derive a contradiction.

 For generalized Paley graphs, this approach is made possible via the following lemma, established by the second author \cite{Yip3}.

 \begin{lem}[\cite{Yip3}*{Corollary 3.1}] Let $GP(q,d)$ be a generalized Paley graph.
-If $K$ is a proper subfield such that $K$ forms a clique in $GP(q,d)$, then there is a $K$-subspace $V$ of $\F_q$, such that $K \subset V$, and $V$ forms a maximal clique in $GP(q,d)$. \end{lem}
+If $K$ is a proper subfield such that $K$ forms a clique in $GP(q,d)$, then there is a $K$-subspace $\mathcal{V}$ of $\F_q$, such that $K \subset \mathcal{V}$, and $\mathcal{V}$ forms a maximal clique in $GP(q,d)$. \end{lem}

 Our aim is to provide partial progress towards the following main conjecture in \cite{Yip3}: \begin{conj}[\cite{Yip3}*{Conjecture 1.4}] Let $d$ be a positive integer greater than $1$.
-Let $q \equiv 1 \pmod {2d}$ be a power of a prime $p$, and let $r$ be the largest integer such that $d \mid \frac{q-1}{p^r-1}$.
+Let $q \equiv 1 \pmod {2d}$ be a power of a prime $p$, and let $r$ be the largest integer such that $\F_{p^r}$ is a subfield of $\F_q$ and $d \mid \frac{q-1}{p^r-1}$.
 Then the subfield $\F_{p^r}$ forms a maximal clique in $GP(q,d)$. \end{conj}

 Conjecture \ref{maxconj} has been shown to be true for cubic Paley graphs with cubic order and quadruple Paley graphs with quartic order in \cite{Yip3}.
 We establish the following special case of Conjecture \ref{maxconj}. \begin{thm} Let $d$ be a positive integer greater than $1$.
 Let $n$ be an odd prime.
 If $q>n^2$ and $d \mid \frac{q^n-1}{q-1}$, then the subfield $\F_q$ forms a maximal clique in $GP(q^n,d)$. \end{thm}